Full-Buff/.github/profile/README.md

 ## 🚀 Our Projects

-- [**static-file-server**](https://github.com/FullBuff/static-file-server): A customized static file server that we use for our FastDL server.
+- [**static-file-server**](https://github.com/FullBuff/static-file-server): Customized static file server used for our FastDL server.
 Supports public uploads and easily extensible upload rules.
-- [**Server-Scripts**](https://github.com/FullBuff/Server-Scripts): Setup and installation scripts used to create and maintain game servers run by FullBuff, as well as servers provided by [FullBuff Hosting](https://hosting.fullbuff.gg).
+- [**Server-Scripts**](https://github.com/FullBuff/Server-Scripts): Setup and installation scripts used to create and maintain game servers run by FullBuff and servers provided by [FullBuff Hosting](https://hosting.fullbuff.gg).

 *...and many more!
 Check out our [repositories](https://github.com/FullBuff?tab=repositories) for a full list.*